 Symptoms in dogs and cats can be quite different.
-Initially there are generally few to no noticeable symptoms which is why heartworm disease is so scary.
+Initially, there are generally few to no noticeable symptoms which is why heartworm disease is so scary.
 Once the later stages of disease develop more symptoms will become noticeable but also the more damage that has been done.
-In dogs they can have signs similar to heart disease such as cough, exercise intolerance, fatigue, decreased appetite and weight loss.
-In cats there symptoms tend to be more respiratory in nature such as asthma like attacks, vomiting, and coughing, fainting or even seizures.
+In dogs, they can have signs similar to heart disease such as cough, exercise intolerance, fatigue, decreased appetite and weight loss.
+In cats their symptoms tend to be more respiratory in nature such as asthma-like attacks, vomiting, and coughing, fainting or even seizures.

 Due to the lack of symptoms in the early stages of disease early detection is key.
 The earlier we diagnose and treat heartworm disease the better the prognosis.
 The American Heartworm Society, established in 1974, recommends that pets be tested annually.
 They also state to “think 12”: get your pet tested every 12 months and give your heartworm prevention 12 months a year.
 Puppies should be started on heartworm prevention right away and then tested 6 months after their initial visit and annually after that.
 One question we are often asked is why test annually if they are on prevention every month?
 The answer is that no medication is 100% effective and we want to ensure the prevention is working.
 Also if you miss even one dose or give it late your pet could be left for a period of time unprotected and susceptible to disease.
 It only takes one mosquito bite and the earlier we detect disease the better the outcome for your pet.

 The good news is heartworm disease is completely preventable for our domestic pets.
 There are many prevention options you can talk to your veterinarian about from an injection that lasts for 6 months to a chewy treat.
-With heartworm disease the old saying “an once of prevention is worth a pound of cure” has never been more true.
+With heartworm disease, the old saying “an ounce of prevention is worth a pound of cure” has never been truer.

 “Heartworm Basics” American Heartworm Society, Web.
 2016, Heartwormssociety.org